kataw/kataw/test/__snapshot__/parser/expressions/object-literal/simple-method.md

 ✖ ',' expected - start: 44, end: 45
 ✖ Unexpected token. - start: 44, end: 45
 ✖ ',' expected - start: 44, end: 45
+✖ The parser expected to find a '}' to match the '{' token here - start: 44, end: 45
 ✖ Expected a `;` - start: 44, end: 45
 ✖ Declaration or statement expected - start: 44, end: 45
 ✖ Expected a `;` - start: 52, end: 53